putschoeglwe/SemVer/README.md

 * No leading zeros
 * Prerelease part should be parsed according to semver.org paragraph 9
 * Build part should be parsed according to semver.org paragraph 10
+* Version precedence according to spec paragraph 11

 ToDos:
-1. Version precedence according to spec
+~~1.
+Version precedence according to spec ~~
 2. Make a lib with NuGet
-3. Wrap for comfortable use from C#
+3. make F# wrapper
+4. explain regex used